 Spend your third year living and studying abroad in a country relevant to your degree (or two countries if you intend to undertake a joint-honours course).

-Bristol Students' Union's Slavonic Society is one of the most active language student societies in the country, organising social and cultural events throughout the year, including trips to Germany.
+Bristol Students' Union's German Society is one of the most active language student societies in the country, organising social and cultural events throughout the year, including trips to Germany.

 Find out more about student societies at Bristol Students' Union.

 Request more information

 Ask us a question, sign up for our updates or request a prospectus.